dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/4-expanding.md

 In this lesson, we will learn:
   - How to expand expressions with quadratic identities.
-  - How to expand expressions with cubic identities.
+  - How to expand expressions with cubic identities.{{% sn cubic %}}Cubic identities are part of the Mathematics II course, we will introduce them here along with quadratic identities.{{% /sn %}}

 ## Identities and Proofs